martin-ottens/proto2testbed/README.md

 See [`docs/commands.md`](docs/commands.md) for further details on how to use Proto²Testbed.

 ## 6. Prepare a Base Image and execute an Example
 Before a testbed can be executed, a base image with a minimal OS installation has to be created.
-To create a *Debian 12* base image, see [`baseimage-creation/README.md`](baseimage-creation/README.md).
+To create a *Debian 12* or *Debian 13* base image, see [`baseimage-creation/README.md`](baseimage-creation/README.md).

 See `setups/` for some (advanced) usage examples.
 These examples are an excellent starting point for familiarizing yourself with Proto²Testbed.
 The `README` files provide an overview of the setups and give instructions on how to run the examples.